 - STAGE (DARK LIQUIDS)

 3 after surgery.
-Day begins and 14.
+The day begins and 14.
 Applicable to the day.

 You can sip 30 ml (2 tablespoons) of liquid every 15 minutes.

 Fat-free yogurt, buttermilk